How investigators say the killings of two University of South Florida students unfolded

 Abugharbieh gives inconsistent accounts of when he last saw Limon and Bristy, according to the affidavit.
 He first tells detectives the pair had “never been in his vehicle nor did he go to Clearwater.”
 When confronted about his vehicle being in Clearwater, he says he went there to look for fishing spots and later changed his story again, telling detectives Limon had asked to be driven with his girlfriend to Clearwater, the document says.

-During these interviews, Abugharbieh’s left pinky finger is wrapped in a bandage, a wound he later says he gave himself while cutting onions, the motion says.
+During these interviews, Abugharbieh’s left pinky finger is wrapped in a bandage, a wound he later says he got while cutting onions, the motion says.
 Detectives also observe a fresh laceration on his left upper tricep and additional cuts on both legs, according to the filing.

-Prosecutors say Abugharbieh took to ChatGPT again on April 23, asking: “What does missing endangered adult mean.”
+Prosecutors say Abugharbieh asked ChatGPT on April 23, “What does missing endangered adult mean.”

 April 24: Limon’s body found, suspect arrested